sEbi3/UnitedCallouts/README.md

 - A lot of callouts have different vehicles and weapons to have more variation.<br>
 - All callouts have several locations in order to have more variation and realism.<br>
   ○ Some callouts use specific locations in order to have more realistic locations.<br>
-    An apartment burglary won't be on a street and a fight between two people won't be at a police station.<br><br>
+    An apartment burglary won't be on a street and a fight between two people won't be at a police station.<br>
+  ○ All callouts have a location choosing system in order to get the locations near the Player.<br><br>

 <b>Customization</b><br>
 - This plugin adds a hotkey for dialogs and for forcing your current callout to end.<br>